 - Keywords with search volume between 50001 -1000000 per month: 48,197

 - Keywords with search volume between 1000000+ per month: 1170

 What Does it all Mean?!

 The main thing I took out of this data is that there are vastly more opportunities to rank for lower volume keywords than higher volume keywords.
 Most of us when doing keyword research are trying to find keywords in the 1000+ searches per month range.
 As you can see though there just aren’t that many of those to go around.
-Instead you may want to focus on ranking for a lot keywords under 100 searches per month.
+Instead, you may want to focus on ranking for a lot of keywords under 100 searches per month.
 Not only will these be easier to rank for but it also leaves you not putting all of your eggs in 1 basket.